 Market Engineering Helps You Accelerate the Acceptance of Your New Technology, Product, or Innovation

-Gestalt Acceleration amplifies and clarifies these two theories of change.
-Instead of focusing on persuading individuals to change, it sees change as being primarily about the evolution of both products and people, so that products become a better fit for the changing needs of individuals and groups.
+Instead of trying to persuade individuals to change, market engineering is primarily about the evolution of both products and business activities, so that commercial transactions with customers become a better fit for the changing needs of both individuals and groups.

-Evolution is a key principle in Gestalt Acceleration.
+Evolution is a key principle in Market Engineering.
 The success of a new product depends on how well it evolves to meet the needs of more and more demanding and risk-averse individuals in a population.
 And the benefits to society depend on how people change their behavior to accommodate and integrate the use of a new product.

 The concept of product evolution is important because it tells us that no product or innovation can appeal to all end users throughout the product lifecycle.
 Continuous evolution through the addition of intangible attributes is the key to spreading an innovation.
 A good way to achieve this is to make end users into partners and create a continuous process of product evolution.